readthedocs/readthedocs.org/docs/development/design/organizations.rst

 we can use our pattern to make overridable classes (inheriting from ``SettingsOverrideObject``).

-Templates, urls, views, forms, notifications, signals, tasks can be moved later (we just need to make use from the models from the `readthedocs.organizations` module).
+Templates, urls, views, forms, notifications, signals, tasks can be moved later (we just need to make use of the models from the `readthedocs.organizations` module).

 If we decide to integrate organizations in the community site, we can enable the app.